Lake Bled is, without doubt, the most famous lake in Slovenia, but here are six scenic lakes in Slovenia for you to

 Lake Zbilje is an artificial lake, created in 1953 near the small town of Medvode.

 A children’s playground and several cafes are located at the shore at this popular family destination.
 The lake is home to many bird species, but it is mainly known for its numerous swans.
 Kids love feeding them with maize, which can be bought at the Dotik café.

 Sadly, the water is not suitable for swimming, but you can rent a boat, fish, or hike around the lake.
 Have you ever had a meal in a restaurant while being watched by a flock of swans?
 Well, if not, this is the place to do it.

 Lake Rakitna (Rakitniško Jezero)

 The area around Rakitna Lake is famous for its climate, which is supposed to help with curing pulmonary illnesses.
-That is why this plateau is also home of the Youth Climatic Health Resort Rakitna.
+That is why this plateau is also home to the Youth Climatic Health Resort Rakitna.

 Lake Rakitna is popular for day trips and an excellent base for longer hikes in the area.
 Several cycling routes also start or pass by; the most popular one leads to Mount Krim (1107 m).
 If you prefer shorter walks, try a circular path from the lake, pass the vacation houses to the center of the village with a Baroque church.

 Even in the winter, there is much to do here.
-Cross-country skiing, ice-skating if the weather is right, or drinking hot tea in the hotel next to the lake.
-A modern four-star hotel Rakitna offers comfortable accommodation for nature lovers on the weekends and hosts larger groups for teambuilding or different events during the week.
+Cross-country skiing, ice-skating if the weather is right, or drinking hot tea next to the lake in the hotel.
+A modern four-star hotel, Rakitna offers comfortable accommodation for nature lovers on the weekends and hosts larger groups for teambuilding or different events during the week.

 Lake Podpeč (Podpeško Jezero)